PizzaMyHeart/website/about/index.md

 ## About me

-I'm a medical student in the UK with too many hobbies, and exam stress typically results in a Cambrian explosion of new obsessions.
+I'm a ~~medical student~~ doctor ಠ_ಠ in the UK with too many hobbies, and exam/work/life stress typically results in a Cambrian explosion of new obsessions.
 Including this website.

 You can find me on [Mastodon](https://fosstodon.org/@PizzaMyHeart).
 <br>